SecTheBit/Windows-Internals/Day6/Readme.md

 3. Ldr : Pointer to PEB_LDR_DATA structure that contains information about the loaded modules for the process.
 4. Process Parameters: A pointer to an RTL_USER_PROCESS_PARAMETERS structure that contains process parameter information such as the command line
 5. All the other elements are reserved for internal purpose only.
 Refer here https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb

+### Image Loader
+- A loader is a type of program that is responsible for loading programs and libraries into memory,and linking together all the necessary dependencies to run an application
+- when a process is started on the system, the kernel creates a process object to represent it and performs various kernel-related initialization tasks, these tasks are performed by the image loader.
+- The image loader lives in the user-mode system DLL Ntdll.dll and not in the kernel library.
+Therefore, it behaves just like standard code that is part of a DLL, and it is subject to the same restrictions in terms of memory access and security rights.
+- The image loader will always be present in the running process

+## Jobs
+- Jobs function is to control one or more than one process called as group.
+- A job object’s basic function is to allow groups of processes to be managed and manipulated as a unit.
+- A job object is created using the ```CreateJobObject``` API